 Previously, when ordering wooden windows, most customers considered it obligatory to focus on the type of wood, highlight its texture, preserve the natural color.
 Therefore, translucent coatings were used as a coating more often.

 But after a dozen years of operation, when the windows survived the first repairs, this trend has changed.

 Today, the determining factors when choosing a varnish coating are practicality, wear resistance and maintainability.
 In this regard, we can distinguish a number of advantages of an opaque unicoloured varnish coating over a translucent one:

 - A wider range of colors.
-When choosing colors, we will offer you a RAL Classic table containing about two hundred shades.
+When choosing color, a RAL Classic table containing about two hundred shades is offered.

 - Excellent maintainability, ease of restoration.
 Accidental scratches, dents, chips and other minor defects occurring during operation can be easily tinted by a person who does not have any professional skills.

 Large-format glass units are installed in the HS-Portal® terrace sliding doors, designed to keep indoor heat in winter and not to let heat inside in summer.
 Our glass units are given such features by multifunctional and energy-saving glass.

 In a double-pane glass unit, there are two glasses: multifunctional glass is installed outside, and energy-saving one is inside.
 In a triple-pane glass unit, there is the same arrangement, but between these two glasses, the third one is added, which is ordinary.

 Some customers opt for triplex glass for their HS-Portal® doors.
 This is admissible, but there are several features of triplex that should not be forgotten: